-This page introduces the projects I have been involved to date.
-Since about 2003, I have engaged in many data mining projects at IBM Research across many different industries.
-Our activities are a unique example, where basic research and real business make a nice synergy.
+This page presents the projects I have been involved in to date.
+Since around 2003, I have participated in numerous AI (machine learning and data mining) projects at IBM Research spanning various industries.
+Our activities demonstrate a unique synergy between fundamental research and practical business applications.

 Current project

-I currently serve as the Head of Data Science at IBM Semiconductors within IBM’s Research Division, based at the IBM T. J. Watson Research Center in New York, USA.
-My primary focus is enhancing the efficiency of semiconductor fabrication, with a particular emphasis on IBM’s 2 nm fabrication process, through the application of machine learning (ML) technologies.
-I am responsible for leading strategic research initiatives that span the entire semiconductor fabrication process, involving the systematic development of ML algorithms and systems.
+Currently, I am serving as the Head of Data Science at IBM Semiconductors in IBM’s Research Division, located at the IBM T. J. Watson Research Center in New York, USA.
+My main focus is enhancing the efficiency of semiconductor manufacturing, particularly IBM’s 2 nm fabrication process, through the utilization of machine learning (ML) technologies.
+I am responsible for leading strategic research initiatives including WIP simulation, advanced process control, process scheduling, and fault detection.

 Previous projects